Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 # General Programming Guidelines

+---

+Components are for data, scripts are for logic.

+I chose to attach scripts directly to objects not manage them globally for making editor-based control and maintenance easier.

+---

 ## 1. Class Member Declaration Order

 To maintain consistency and readability, all class members should follow the order below: